 The Counseling Center offers a range of counseling and psychological services to the university community.
 These services include personal counseling for students, couples counseling, group therapy, referral and advocacy and crisis or walk-in services.

-The Counseling Center staff also provide outreach and psycho-educational programming, consultation to individuals and other units within the university, participation on university committees, and referral to specialized mental health services off campus.
+The Counseling Center staff also provide outreach and psycho-educational programming, consultation to individuals and other units within the university, participation on university committees and referral to specialized mental health services off campus.

 The exact number of sessions are decided by the counselor and the student.
-The average number of sessions for PNW students t is six.
-The maximum number of individual sessions is 12 per academic year for currently enrolled students.
+The average number of sessions for PNW students is six.
+The general number of individual sessions is 12 per academic year for currently enrolled students.
 We will work with those students who want or need longer-term support to provide a referral if necessary.
 Eligible students must be enrolled in the semester they are seeking counseling services for.